mirefek/equiv_game/README.md

 # Equivalence game

-This is a toy for playing with the following math problem: Given a finite set X, construct G -- as small as possible set of equivalence relations on X such that any other equivalence relation on X can be generated from X using the lattice operations: intersection (refinement), and join (transitive closure of union)
+This is a toy for playing with the following math problem: Given a finite set X, construct G -- as small as possible set of equivalence relations on X such that any other equivalence relation on X can be generated from G using the lattice operations: intersection (refinement), and join (transitive closure of union)

 Run:
 ```